 1. Deep mulching

 Avoid adding excessive mulch deep in the soil around the roots.
-Deep mulching can have the opposite effect from the intended one by damaging the roots of an otherwise healthy tree.
+Deep mulching3 can have the opposite effect from the intended one by damaging the roots of an otherwise healthy tree.
 This is because excessive mulch reduces soil aeration around the roots and makes it harder for the plant to break down and absorb nutrients.

 2. Insufficient watering